alexnault/react-headings/README.md

 ### Styling

-Headings can be styled like any ordinary `<hx>` element since it accepts all the same props.
+A heading can be styled like any ordinary `<hx>` element since it accepts all the same props:

 ```jsx
 import React from "react";